dawnshue/thearchive/README.md

-prettymessy
+thesmallthings
 ===========

 Some code from assignments done for various classes...
-I'd advise programmers to stay away, there is a high probability it will blind you.
+Mostly written in a fashion to complete the assignment than to make it comprehensible to others--so I'd advise programmers to stay away, there is a high probability it will give you nightmares.
 But yes, all code written by myself.

 ===========
 ###Projects: